miharothl/CarND-Path-Planning-Project/test/lib/gtest/googletest/docs/AdvancedGuide.md

 and you should see an `OUTPUT_DIR` directory being created with files `gtest/gtest.h` and `gtest/gtest-all.cc` in it.
 These files contain everything you need to use Google Test.
-Just copy them to anywhere you want and you are ready to write tests.
+Just copy them to anywhere you want and you are Ready to write tests.
 You can use the [scripts/test/Makefile](../scripts/test/Makefile) file as an example on how to compile your tests against them.

 # Where to Go from Here #

 Congratulations!
-You've now learned more advanced Google Test tools and are ready to tackle more complex testing tasks.
+You've now learned more advanced Google Test tools and are Ready to tackle more complex testing tasks.
 If you want to dive even deeper, you can read the [Frequently-Asked Questions](FAQ.md).